Table of Contents

 5. Set verificationMethod.publicKeyMultibase to the result of the TODO: Multikey encoding algorithm passing in keyBytes.

-9. Set the initialDocument.services property in initialDocument to the result of passing the keyBytes and identifierComponents.network to the Deterministically Generate Beacon Services algorithm.
+10. Set the initialDocument.services property in initialDocument to the result of passing the identifier, keyBytes and identifierComponents.network to the Deterministically Generate Beacon Services algorithm.

 This algorithm deterministically generates three Beacons from the single keyBytes value used to generate the deterministic did:btc1, one for each of the following three Bitcoin address types for the Bitcoin network specified by the DID: Pay-to-Public-Key-Hash (P2PKH), Pay-to-Witness-Public-Key-Hash (P2WPKH), and Pay-to-Taproot (P2TR).
 Spends from these three addresses can be produced only through signatures from the keyBytes’s associated private key.
 Each Beacon is of the type SingletonBeacon.
 The algorithm returns a services array.